jsenv/importmap-node-module/readme.md

 _checkImportResolution_ is a boolean parameter controlling if script tries to resolve all import found in your js files using the importmap.

-It is recommended to enable this parameter, it gives more confidence in the generated importmap and outputs nice logs for for imports that cannot be resolved.
+It is recommended to enable this parameter, it gives more confidence in the generated importmap and outputs nice warnings in case some import cannot be resolved.

+The import resolution starts from your project entry point which is determined using your package.json "exports" or "main" field.

-This import resolution is auto enabled when [removeUnusedMappings](#removeUnusedMappings) or [extensionlessAutomapping](#extensionlessAutomapping) are used.
+This import resolution check is auto enabled when [removeUnusedMappings](#removeUnusedMappings) or [extensionlessAutomapping](#extensionlessAutomapping) are used.

 ### removeUnusedMappings